chkwon/PyTSP.jl/README.md

 This Julia package provides access to the [Concorde TSP Solver](http://www.math.uwaterloo.ca/tsp/concorde/index.html) and the [Lin-Kernighan-Held (LKH) solver](http://webhotel4.ruc.dk/~keld/research/LKH/) via [PyConcorde](https://github.com/jvkersch/pyconcorde) and [elkai](https://github.com/filipArena/elkai), respectively.

 As both PyConcorde and elkai are Python libraries, this package merely provides a Julia wrapper using PyCall.

+In Windows, this package does not work.
+Consider using Windows Subsystem for Linux (WSL).

+## License

+MIT License only applies to PyTSP.jl.
+The Python parts, PyConcorde and elkai, come in difference licenses.
+The underlying solvers, thee Conrcorde TSP Solver and LKH, require special licenses for commercial usage.
+Please check their websites.

 ## Installation